-Rent-A-Center and its subsidiary guarantors have fully, jointly and severally, and unconditionally guaranteed the obligations of Rent-A-Center with respect to the $6^5/8\%$ notes.
+Rent-A-Center and its subsidiary guarantors have fully, jointly and severally, and unconditionally guaranteed the obligations of Rent-A-Center with respect to the 65/8% notes.
 Rent-A-Center has no independent assets or operations, and each subsidiary guarantor is 100% owned directly or indirectly by Rent-A-Center.
 The only direct or indirect subsidiaries of Rent-A-Center that are not guarantors are minor subsidiaries.
-There are no restrictions on the ability of any of the subsidiary guarantors to transfer funds to Rent-A-Center in the form of loans, advances or dividends, except as provided by applicable law
+There are no restrictions on the ability of any of the subsidiary guarantors to transfer funds to Rent-A-Center in the form of loans, advances or dividends, except as provided by applicable law.

 4. Income Taxes.
 We are subject to federal, state, local and foreign income taxes.
 Along with our U.S. subsidiaries, we file a U.S. federal consolidated income tax return.
 With few exceptions, we are no longer subject to U.S. federal, state, foreign and local income tax examinations by tax authorities for years before 2007.
-The appeals process with the Internal Revenue Service (IRS) Office of Appeals for the years 2001 through 2005 has been completed.
+The appeals process with the Internal Revenue Service (IRS) Office of Appeals for the years 2001 through 2007 has been completed.
 We reached agreement on all issues except one issue with respect to the 2003 tax year which also recurs in each of the 2004, 2005, 2006 and 2007 taxable years.
-The IRS concluded its examination of our consolidated income tax return for the years 2006 and 2007, and issued a Revenue Agent's Report (RAR) on January 19, 2010.
-We reached agreement on all issues except the issue identified above.
 We believe the position and supporting case law applied by the IRS are incorrectly applied to our situation and that our fact pattern is distinguishable from the IRS' position.
 We intend to vigorously defend our position on the issue.
-This matter, which now includes the years 2003 through 2007, has been docketed in the United States Tax Court for trial in November 2011.
+This matter has been docketed in the United States Tax Court for trial in November 2011.
 Currently, we are also under examination in various states.
 We do not anticipate that adjustments, if any, regarding the 2003 through 2007 disputed issue or state examinations will result in a material change to our consolidated statement of earnings, financial condition, statement of cash flows or earnings per share.